 When to use a dedicated server

-A dedicated server is a physical computer that is provided on a hosting company’s premises and provides a single customer access to all of the resources it needs including relevant software, internet connection, storage and a CPU.
+A dedicated server is a physical computer that is provided on a hosting company’s premises and provides single customer access to all of the resources it needs including relevant software, internet connection, storage and a CPU.
 The user’s computer or network of computers is connected remotely to the server at a monthly price and doesn’t share the resources with another customer.

 The dedicated hosting server provider is responsible for building, security and maintaining the server.
 You’re generally not metered for bandwidth so if you use a lot of data within your allocated storage, you’re not charged more money.

 Some hosting providers limit what can be installed depending on the resource allocation.
-A server might not always give full control of their of their virtual modules.
+A server might not always give full control of their virtual modules.
 But dedicated servers enable customers to customize the software it runs.
 While it’s less scalable than virtual private servers, they are more powerful and can have higher processing speeds.

 Dedicated servers are usually used by large businesses and organizations that have high levels of data security or high demands for server capacity like big data platforms.
 The server is taking the full weight of a system.